GameBuilder101/FridayNightRewrite/README.md

    - Windows SDK (10.0.17763.0)

 ## How to Compile
-1. Make sure the active configuration is set to Windows (in Visual Studio Code, this would be done through a button at the bottom)
-2. Just type ```lime test windows``` in the console or use one of the batch files in the root to compile!
+1. Just type ```lime test windows``` in the console to test or use one of the batch files to compile!